gbmhunter/blog/content/posts/2018/02-26-geodesic-calculator-added-to-ninjacalc/index.md

 All these properties are shown on a interactive model of the earth in 3D (the sphere can be rotated).

-This calculator can be found in the NinjaCalc web app at [http://ninja-calc.mbedded.ninja/](http://ninja-calc.mbedded.ninja/).
+This calculator can be found in the NinjaCalc web app at ...
+(UPDATE 2024-02: URL now unavailable).